 The 2023-2024 FAFSA is still available for the current academic year.
 As long as you're still enrolled, you will have until June 30, 2024 to apply for 2023-2024 financial aid.

-Awards are made on a first-come, first-served basis.
-Although students can apply for financial aid throughout the year, funding for some programs may be depleted before a student is awarded.
-The student may meet the qualifications for certain types of aid, but not be awarded that aid because the funding has run out.
+Offers are made on a first-come, first-served basis.
+Although you can apply for financial aid throughout the year, funding for some programs may be depleted.
+You may meet the qualifications for certain types of aid, but not be offered that aid because the funding has run out.

 - You may want to print a FAFSA on the Web Worksheet.
 The FAFSA on the Web Worksheet allows you to read and complete the FAFSA questions prior to entering your information online.

 - A Federal School Code (also known as a Title IV Institution Code) is needed to complete the FAFSA.
 The University of Iowa Federal School Code is 001892.